Sarıyer: Sports

 The football club Sarıyer S.K. was the winner of 1992 Balkans Cup winner and played in Süper Lig for 13 seasons.
 They are currently playing in the TFF Second League.

-Although Galatasaray S.K. established in 1905 at the Galatasaray High School which is located in Galatasaray district and the club keeps Hasnun Galip Club Administrative Center in Beyoğlu until 2011; Galatasaray S.K. relocated the Club Administrative Center to Nef Stadium in 2011, which is in Sarıyer, after the club left their former home ground Ali Sami Yen Stadium.
+Although Galatasaray S.K. established in 1905 at the Galatasaray High School which is located in Galatasaray district and the club keeps Hasnun Galip Club Administrative Center in Beyoğlu until 2011; Galatasaray S.K. relocated the Club Administrative Center to Rams Global Stadium in 2011, which is in Sarıyer, after the club left their former home ground Ali Sami Yen Stadium.

 The women's football club Kireçburnu Spor play in the Turkish Women's First Football League.

 The women's volleyball team of Sarıyer Belediyespor compete in the Turkish Women's Volleyball League.

 Çayırbaşı Stadium is home to several football clubs in Sarıyer.

-Villages of Sarıyer

-The villages of Sarıyer district include Rumelikavağı, Garipçe, Rumelifeneri, Demirciköy, Zekeriyaköy, Bahçeköy, Kilyos (Kumköy), Uskumruköy, Gümüşdere, and Kısırkaya (the westernmost point of Sarıyer district).